 - Greater number of young people who complete vocational education and training, including the ambition that at least 10,000 people find employment.

-Swedish support to the education sector is guided by improving the capacity of institutions and organizations to achieve the global sustainable goals on education (goal 4 and 5) in both the short and long term.
-Sweden has an active role in the development of the education system, both on mainland and Zanzibar.
-A wide range of actors within the Tanzanian education system, such as the government of Tanzania, civil society, education researchers, and the private sector are Sweden’s partners to support improved education.
-The use of ICT and e-learning
+Sweden’s support to the education sector is guided by improving the capacity of institutions and organizations to achieve the global sustainable goals on education (goal 4 and 5) in both the short and long term.
+Sweden has an active role in the development of the education system both on Mainland and on Zanzibar.
+A wide range of actors within the Tanzanian education sector such as the government of Tanzania, civil society, education researchers, and the private sector are partners in supporting improved education.

 The main dialogue issues are:

-- Quality - Improved learning outcomes for both children and adults specifically related to literacy and numeracy and skills development.
+- Quality - Improved learning outcomes for both children and adults specifically related to reading, writing and counting.

-- Vulnerable groups - focused on access to quality education for everyone, especially children with special needs and out of school children.
+- Vulnerable groups - access to quality education for everyone, especially children with special needs and out of school children.

 Stella Mayenje (email@example.com)